 - How Pete was able to graduate with a degree in engineering with absolutely no debt.

-- How he went from having a degree, a backpack and a bike, and then retired 9 years later
+- How he went from having a degree, a backpack, and a bike, and then retiring 9 years later

 - What he did to keep expenses down early in his career.

 - How he saved as much as 65% of his 5-figure salary.

 - How renovating his own home helped him retire early.